heidichen90/login-practice/README.md

 - pre-canned list of username and password
 - when user enter email/password check if user exist
 - if unable to find detial, redirect back to previous page and show correspond error message
+- Once login success, it will store in cookie session for 24hrs

 ## Getting Started